Qt Quick Scene Graph

 The threaded renderer is currently used by default on Windows with Direct3D 11 and with OpenGL when using opengl32.dll, Linux excluding Mesa llvmpipe, macOS with Metal, mobile platforms, and Embedded Linux with EGLFS, and with Vulkan regardless of the platform.
 All this may change in future releases.
 It is always possible to force use of the threaded renderer by setting QSG_RENDER_LOOP=threaded in the environment.

-Non-threaded Render Loop (‘basic’)#
+Non-threaded Render Loop (‘basic’)

-The non-threaded render loop is currently used by default on Windows with OpenGL when not using the system’s standard opengl32.dll, macOS with OpenGL, and Linux with some drivers.
+The non-threaded render loop is currently used by default on Windows with OpenGL when not using the system’s standard opengl32.dll, macOS with OpenGL, WebAssembly, and Linux with some drivers.
 For the latter this is mostly a precautionary measure, as not all combinations of OpenGL drivers and windowing systems have been tested.

 On macOS and OpenGL, the threaded render loop is not supported when building with XCode 10 (10.14 SDK) or later, since this opts in to layer-backed views on macOS 10.14.
 You can build with Xcode 9 (10.13 SDK) to opt out of layer-backing, in which case the threaded render loop is available and used by default.
 There is no such restriction with Metal.